dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/apis.md

 sidebar_position: 20
 ---

 This guide describes how to connect to and interact with APIs in dagster.
 In this guide you will use dagster Resources to connect to an external API.
-Using a Resource allows you to standardize how you connect to an external API across your project, use configuration to customize your connections, and use difference implementations of a Resource for different environments.
+Using a Resource allows you to standardize how you connect to an external API across your project and use configuration to customize your connections.

 ## What you'll learn